photos provided by Shawn Becker

 The Wood County Sheriff’s Department will once again brave the icy Wisconsin River for charity on February 2.

 This will be the 6th year the department has participated in the Polar Plunge.
-It has raised over almost $25,000 for Special Olympics of Wisconsin, last year raising over $10,000.
+It has raised almost $25,000 for Special Olympics of Wisconsin, last year raising over $10,000.
 Six team members are currently raising funds, including Sheriff Shawn Becker.

 “The last two years, my daughter Jordan talked me into doing the Super Plunge (plunging five times).
 You can do this if you raise more than $1000 on your own,” said Becker.
 “Well let me tell you, it’s not a reward to plunge five times in a row!
 But it’s worth the cause.